Contact Hours are Available to Many Health Professionals

-10 contact hours are available for the entire conference. *The cost of contact hours is included in your registration fee.
+10 contact hours are available for the entire conference.
+The cost of contact hours is included in your registration fee when registering as a professional.

 Contact hours are acceptable for Nurses and may be acceptable for Social Workers, Occupational Therapists, Physical Therapists, Mental Health Practitioners, Educators and Vocational Rehabilitation Counselors.
 Please have your license number when registering for continuing education at the conference.